 Add a little mystery

-Rather than telling your partner what you have planned, be a surprise diva and amaze your lover with the unexpected.
+Rather than telling your partner what you have planned, be a surprise diva and amaze your lover with the unexpected such as the perfect gift for skiers or a romantic getaway.
 If you want your event to be remembered create some intrigue and secrecy around it.
 The build up to this special occasion is as equally important as the event itself.

 Build the excitement and curiosity days or weeks beforehand.
 For example, keep your Valentine’s Day plans a secret, do a slow reveal and leave little cryptic clues for your partner.
 Create a treasure hunt with a map filled with clues, where of course, X marks the spot for your rendezvous.
 The location of your Valentine’s Day is less important.
 It is the journey of mystery which will be remembered.
 The journey is often more important than the destination itself.